Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 2

 where an elementary correspondence is a subscheme $W$ of $X\times Y$ whose projection $W\to X$ is finite and onto a component of $X$.
 The category $Sm/k$ embeds into $Cor_k$ as the graph of each morphism $X\to Y \in Sm/k$ is an elementary correspondence.

-Now, Yoneda embedding enables us to embed $Cor_k$ into the category of presheaves of abelian groups on it, which is the category of all contravariant additive functors from $Cor_k$ to the category of abelian groups.
+Now, the Yoneda embedding enables us to embed $Cor_k$ into the category of contravariant additive functors from $Cor_k$ to the category of abelian groups.
 This category is called the category of presheaves with transfers on $Cor_k$ and is denoted by $\text{PSh}^{\text{tr}}(Cor_k)$.